-Since 2008, Great Lakes Auto Repair has provided motorists in the Pontiac, MI 48340 area with comprehensive auto repair services that include Car & Truck Care, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Machine Shop, Miscellaneous Services, Quick Lube Services, Tires, Towing, Transmission Services and Undercar Services.
+Since 2008, Great Lakes Auto Repair has provided motorists in the Pontiac, MI 48340 area with comprehensive auto repair services that include Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Machine Shop, Miscellaneous Services, Towing, and Transmission Services.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.